 To those who are just starting out, an excellent way to help your sugar cane start growing is through the help of a hydroponic garden.
 This in-home garden system helps households grow fresh vegetation indoors without occupying too much space at home.

 In the case of sugar canes, we can make sure that they grow indoors with the help of a hydroponic garden.
-Place the cuttings in the hydroponic garden until they grow bumps that signal sprouting.
+Place the cuttings in the hydroponic garden until they grow bumps that signal to sprout.

 For seeds, they should be properly situated in the garden until they have properly sprouted.